 - If you are a resident alien, you must follow the same tax laws as U.S. citizens.
 You are taxed on income from all sources, both within and outside the United States.
 US Single or Joint Tax Returns for British Expats with No Dependents.
 Form 1040ez.
 US Individual Tax Return for UK Expats.
 Form 1040a.
 US Individual Tax Return for UK Expats.
 Form 1040

-QROPS USA transfers were made available in principle to US nationals who had worked in the UK and UK expat moving to the US since QROPS inception in 2006.
-You can still find a list of companies on the Inland Revenue’s web site allowing QROPS USA pension transfers to US 401(k) pension schemes.
+QROPS USA transfers were made available in principle to US nationals who had worked in the UK and British expatriates who were considering moving to the US since 2006.
+In fact, you can still find a list of companies on the Inland Revenue’s web site allowing UK pension transfers to US 401k pension schemes.

-However, the Inland Revenue Service (IRS) essentially blocked the move, refusing to recognize QROPS transfers into a QROPS USA 401(k) pension by British expats living there on the grounds the QROPS trust structure is not legal.
+However, the Inland Revenue Service (IRS) essentially blocked the move, refusing to recognize QROPS transfers into a QROPS USA by British expats living there on the grounds that the QROPS trust structure is not legal in the USA.

-Furthermore, US nationals overseas cannot transfer from a 401(k) to a QROPS.
+Similarly, US nationals living overseas cannot transfer from a 401k to a QROPS.

 Attempts to transfer QROPS to the US were either indefinitely stalled, blocked or attracted IRS tax penalties on any funds transferred.

 Unfortunately, the situation will likely worsen with the advent of the The HIRE act which comes into force in the USA on 1st January, 2013.
-Part of the regulation changes include The Foreign Account Tax Compliance Act, which will essentially bar all US residents and US nationals from transferring their pensions into a QROPS.
+Part of the regulation changes include The Foreign Account Tax Compliance Act (FATCA) which will essentially bar all US residents and US nationals from transferring their pensions into a QROPS in the USA.

-Although this complicates any QROPS transfer into a 401(k) pension, some providers have restructured the master trust that manages a QROPS in to a USA-friendly legal entity in countries outside the USA.
+Although this complicates any UK pension transfers into a 401k pension scheme, some providers have restructured the master trust that manages a QROPS into a USA-friendly legal entity in countries outside the USA.

 British expats cannot transfer their pensions to a 401k.
 Even though HMRC allow it, the IRS will not permit the transfer.